-During the onsite phase of the audit, the auditor interviewed a Unit Manager who is responsible for performing the screening for sexual victimization.
-He provided the auditor a full description of the reassessment process and performed a reassessment on the auditor as an example.
+During the onsite phase of the audit, the auditor interviewed a unit manager who is responsible for performing the reassessment for sexual victimization.
+She provided the auditor a full description of the reassessment process and performed a reassessment of an incarcerated individual that was in the institution for 29 days and was due for that assessment.
 The auditor had an opportunity to understand the process and experience the type of events that could spur an additional reassessment.
-He explained that any incarcerated individual could be referred for a reassessment at any time based upon information learned through different avenues.
+She explained that any incarcerated individual could be referred for a reassessment at any time based upon information learned through different avenues.
 The auditor interviewed 21 random incarcerated individuals, who confirmed the risk screening reassessment with psychology and the unit team.
 All 21 incarcerated individuals stated that this was performed twice a year.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.41(h).
-PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program states if an incarcerated individual refuses to respond or elects not to disclose information that applies only to questions about disabilities; Gay, Lesbian, Bisexual, Transgender, Intersex (GLBTI) status, gender nonconformance; previous sexual victimization; and the incarcerated individual's self-perception of vulnerability, he/she may not be disciplined.
+PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program states if an incarcerated individual refuses to respond or elects not to disclose information that applies only to questions about disabilities; Gay, Lesbian, Bisexual, Transgender, Intersex (GLBTI) status gender nonconformance; previous sexual victimization; and the incarcerated individual's self-perception of vulnerability, he/she may not be disciplined.

-During the onsite phase of the audit, the auditor interviewed a Unit Manager who is responsible for performing the screening for sexual victimization.
-He stated that incarcerated individuals could not be disciplined for refusing to answer risk screening questions.
+During the onsite phase of the audit, the auditor interviewed a unit manager who is responsible for performing the reassessment for sexual victimization.
+She stated that incarcerated individuals could not be disciplined for refusing to answer risk screening questions.
 Although their responses assist the BOP in providing them with potential safety, the BOP would not punish them for not responding.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.41(i).
-PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program states that any information related to sexual victimization or abusiveness, including the information entered in the comment section of the Intake Screening Form, is limited to a need-to-know basis for staff, only for the purpose of treatment and security and management decisions, such as housing and cell assignments, as well as work, education, and programming assignments.
+PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program states that any information related to sexual victimization or abusiveness, including the information entered into the comment section of the Intake Screening Form, is limited to a need-to-know basis for staff, only for the purpose of treatment and security and management decisions, such as housing and cell assignments, as well as work, education, and programming assignments.

-During the onsite phase of the audit, the auditor interviewed a Unit Manager who is responsible for performing the screening for sexual victimization.
-He confirmed that risk screening information is on a need-to-know basis and is not available to all staff members.
+During the onsite phase of the audit, the auditor interviewed a unit manager who is responsible for performing the reassessment for sexual victimization.
+She confirmed that risk screening information is on a need-to-know basis and is not available to all staff members.
 The auditor also interviewed the IPCM who stated that risk screening information is not available to all staff members.
 It is only available to psychology services staff and to unit team staff.
 This is used only for housing and programming information and is not allowed to be viewed by others.
-The auditor was provided written interview responses from the Agency PREA coordinator.
+The auditor was provided with written interview responses from the Agency PREA coordinator.
 In these responses, the coordinator confirmed that risk screening information is confidential and is treated that way within the BOP.
 During the site review, the auditor asked several random staff members to provide the auditor with this information and no staff could provide the auditor with the information or access in the computer.
 Based on this analysis, the auditor finds the institution in compliance with this provision.